mrjrty/noticiasinvesting/README.md

 # noticiasinvesting

-Conecte o python ao banco de dados mysql
+Connect python to mysql database
-Após isso é só executar o arquivo.
+After that, just run the file.
-O programa faz um scrapper nas noticias do site investing.
+The program makes a scrapper on the investing site news.